chrisgaun/k8s-in-cloud-hands-on-training/docs/build-cluster.md

 ## 2. Provision Kubernetes cluster

-To provision the Kubernetes cluster **either** execute one of following command:

-`make get-kismatic-for-mac` or `make get-kismatic-for-linux`
+To provision the Kubernetes cluster execute one of the following command: `make get-kismatic-for-mac` or `make get-kismatic-for-linux`

 Now update the `kismatic-cluster.yaml` in the root directory with the following changes,